 The three main dimensions we focus on are:

 With the latest bulk management features – based on actual use cases – Gtmhub makes the process of planning and managing OKRs not only simpler, but also – enjoyable.

-The new bulk actions are available in all editions, through the Settings and actions drop down menu.
-You can easily find it: OKRs > Session > Objectives > Settings and actions.
+The new bulk actions are available in all editions.
+You can easily find it through the Settings and actions drop down menu.
+In order to get there, navigate to: OKRs > Session > Objectives > Settings and actions.

 In this fast pace environment, things must happen at high speed.
 Reducing the manual touch and completing actions swiftly is crucial to stay on top of your game.

 And as organizations align themselves around business goals and priorities, very often objectives get reassigned between people – to ensure that no one has too much on their plate and can fully focus.